rohany/StandardML-GPU/docs/index.md

 On the last iteration, the final reduced value for that warp is held by the "thread" at warp index 0.

 This instrisic leads us nicely to a reduce implementation.
 Our algorithm does the following :
-1. First, we allocate an array for partial results whose size is equal to the number of blocks we split our input into.
+1. Allocate an array for partial results whose size is equal to the number of blocks we split our input into.
 2. For each block, we have each warp compute a warp-local reduction, and store this in a shared array.
 3. Then we have the first warp do another warp-local reduction over each warp's stored results.
 4. Lastly, we launch 1 more kernel, to do the same procedure on each block's partial reduction.

-This reduction algorithm performs extremely well, as we can see here :

 <iframe width="640" height="540" frameborder="0" scrolling="no" src="https://plot.ly/~bhoughton/5.embed"></iframe>

-The key to this performance is the `__shfl_down` intrinsic.
+> This reduction performs extremely well beating out thrust by a constant multiple The key to this performance is the `__shfl_down` intrinsic.
 We are able to perform a warp-local reduction in basically 5 steps, as opposed to large amounts of reading and writing into shared memory.